livetrails/targetjs/README.md

 *   **Targets:** The fundamental building blocks of TargetJS.
 Targets provide a unified interface for variables and methods with built-in lifecycles.
 They can:
     *   Iterate towards values (useful for animations and transitions).
-    *   Execute conditionally (minimizing the need for if statements)
+    *   Execute conditionally.
-    *   Manage repeated executions (minimizing the need for loop statements).
+    *   Manage repeated executions.
     *   Control execution timing (useful for advanced animations).
     *   Form synchronous execution pipelines (similar to assembling Lego).
     *   Track the execution progress of other targets.